-If you are thinking about filing bankruptcy and are mixed up in or will soon be involved a lawsuit, you need to tell this information to your bankruptcy lawyer prior to when your case is filed.
+If you believe you may have any claims against anybody in the future or are currently involved in a lawsuit where you may be entitled to damages or receiving funds, this must also be disclosed in a bankruptcy case whether the case has been filed already or not.
+Once the act occurs in which you may be entitled to damages, that claim becomes part of your bankruptcy estate.
+The most common type of claim somebody may have is a claim for personal injury from an auto accident.
 Any damages received from the lawsuit are property of your bankruptcy estate and must be listed as an asset on your bankruptcy schedules.
-The good news is, that depending on how much you are awarded, there is a good chance that you may exempt the award depending on what your state exemptions say.
-In Washington State, you may apply a wild card exemption or even a personal injury exemption to your assets.
+If you have already hired an attorney you will need to provide this information to your bankruptcy trustee and in a chapter 7 case, the bankruptcy trustee can step into your shoes to make any future decisions on the case.
+The good news is, that depending on how much you are awarded, you may exempt, also known as protect, the award depending on what your state exemptions say.
+In Washington State, a debtor may choose to use federal or Washington State exemptions which differ in how much available protections you may have to protect funds received from a lawsuit.
+It’s possible you may be able to apply a wild card exemption or even a personal injury exemption to your claim in which to protect any proceeds, but these protects are limited.
 Your bankruptcy law firm can advise you on whether this asset would be protected in your case as amount of protection would vary on a case by case basis.